yalmip/yalmip.github.io/_posts/inside/2023-06-16-infeasibleorunbounded.md

 How to analyze a model for infeasibility is explained in the post  [debugging infeasible models](/debugginginfeasible).
 In short, remove constraints systematically until it becomes infeasible and you know where the peroblem lies, or add slacks to model and see which are activated.

 How to analyze a model for unboundedness is explained in the post [debugging unbounded models](/debuggingunbounded).
-In short, add large bounds on all variables (or small penalities) to make the model bounded, and see which variables become large when that problem is solved.
+In short, add large bounds on all variables (or small penalties) to make the model bounded, and see which variables become large when that problem is solved.